geoerika/NoTryOnlyDo/README.md

 NoTryOnlyDo is a to do list one-page application, which records and displays tasks.
 Built with JavaScript, Node.js, React, MongoDB

-Tasks are displayed in two columns, Pending and Completed, ordered by due date in ascending order.
+Tasks are displayed in two columns, To do and Done, ordered by due date in ascending order.
 The overdue tasks are displayed in orange.

 ## Final Product